Doing research

 - Which parts of the collection and periods of collecting are relevant for further research?

-- What information can be added for the larger parts of the collection?
+- What information can be added for multiple objects within the collection?

 For researchers:

-- Which collections are of particular interest and where did the objects you researched typically tended to end up?
+- Which collections are of particular interest and where did the objects you researched typically tend to end up?

-- Which individuals or institutions played a role in the object's moves?
+- Which individuals or institutions played a role in this?

 For more information about this step, please consult the research aid Select and delineate.

 - Examining the object itself.
-This includes researching the object's origin in through traces of use, serial numbers and identification stickers, and identifying its function and geographical and cultural origin.
+This may include provenance information on the object in the form of traces of use, serial numbers and identification stickers as well as identifying its function and geographical and cultural origin.

 - Consulting the collection documentation available, both digitally and on paper.

-- Identifying from whom the current owner acquired the object, when and how.
+- Identifying when, how and from whom the current owner acquired the object.

-- Research concerning the institution or person from whom the object was acquired, intended to establish their identity, such as their full name, year of birth and death, profession and place of residence.
+- Conducting research into the individual from whom the object was acquired with the aim of establishing their identity, such as their full name, year of birth and death, profession and place of residence.

 Step 2: Further research

-In most cases, general research will not lead to information about how the object was acquired in its region of origin.
-This requires further research.
+In most cases basic research will not lead to information about how the object was acquired in its region of origin.
+This will require further research.

-The general research may reveal one or more individuals or organisations connected to the acquisition of the object.
-A common method is to continue the investigation by firstly researching these individuals or organisations and then working back in time using the information that emerges from the sources.
-Another method starts with the object itself and the knowledge that communities of origin have regarding it, and works forward in time from there.
-Both methods can include one or more of the following steps:
+The basic research may reveal one or more individuals or organisations connected to the acquisition of the object.
+One common method is to continue the investigation by firstly researching these individuals or organisations and then working back in time using the sources that emerge.
+Another method takes as its starting point the object itself and the knowledge that exists about it among communities of origin, and works forward in time from there.
+Both methods may include one or more of the following steps:

-- Research into the method of acquisition in the colonial context and the broader context in which this took place.
+- Research into the means of acquisition in the colonial context and the broader context in which this took place;

-- Research into the previous usage of the object.
+- Research into the how the object was used;

 - Consultation with communities of origin and other experts.

-Research into the origin of individual objects can be time-consuming.
-The research can be conducted quicker if multiple objects were acquired at the same time.
-This is especially true if multiple objects are mentioned in the available source material.
+Research into the origin of individual objects can be time consuming.
+The process may go faster if multiple objects were acquired at the same time, especially where multiple objects are mentioned in the available source material.

 How do you obtain information?

-Provenance research into objects acquired in a colonial context makes use of a very diverse range of sources.
-In the past, little or no importance was accorded to information about the provenance and former owners of objects.
-Also, many of the relevant objects have little unique identifying values.
-The information accompanying the object is often brief and not focused on the origin of the object.
-Research should therefore be broader than looking at documents that contain information about previous owners, such as wills, inventories and auction catalogs.
-In addition to archives, oral sources such as experts from inside and outside the communities of origin can be valuable.
+Provenance research into objects acquired in a colonial context involves using a very diverse range of sources.
+In the past, information about the provenance and former owners of objects was considered of little or no importance.
+Also, many such objects tend to have low unique identification values.
+The available information accompanying the object is often brief and not focused on the origin of the object.
+The scope of the research should therefore be broader than documents containing information about ownership such as wills, inventories and auction catalogues.
+In addition to archives, oral sources such as experts from inside and outside the communities of origin may also be valuable.

-The obvious course of action is to consult the archives of all the institutions and persons who have owned or managed the object over time.
-Sources related to the events surrounding the acquisition may also be of interest.
-Tips for searching Dutch archives can be found on the website of the Kennisnetwerk Informatie en Archief (in Dutch).
-Specifically for the Dutch National Archives, the research aid How do I conduct archival research? (in Dutch) was created.
+The most obvious course of action is to consult the archives of all the institutions and individuals who have owned or managed the object over time.
+Sources that provide an insight into the historical context in which the acquisition took place may also be of interest.
+Tips for searching Dutch archives can be found on the website of the Kennisnetwerk Informatie en Archief (Dutch only).
+The research aid How do I conduct archival research?
+(Dutch only) was created specifically for the National Archives of the Netherlands.

-- Visual material (for example photos and drawings)
+- Visual material (for example photographs and drawings);

-- Experts with knowledge of the specific object or the colonial past
+- Experts with knowledge of the object or the colonial past.

-The search tool Sources provides information on where to find these sources.
-Backgrounds to individuals, colonial institutions and events can be found through the digital research guides within the DataHub, or found elsewhere, such as Wikipedia.
-Please note that throughout various Wikipedia pages, information has been copied unfiltered from sources with a colonial perspective.
-It is therefore recommended to always consult the version in the language of the area of origin as well.
+The research aid Sources provides information on where to find these sources.
+Backgrounds on individuals, colonial institutions and events can be found using the digital research guides within the DataHub or sources such as Wikipedia.
+Please note that various Wikipedia pages contain information taken unfiltered from sources with a colonial perspective.
+It is therefore advisable to always consult the version in the language of the area of origin as well.

-A number of the Dutch sources for provenance research into colonial collections have been digitized, greatly facilitating the research.
-Digital databases are constantly being supplemented.
-Therefore, it is worth repeating a query that previously could not provide relevant sources after some time.
+A number of the Dutch-language sources for provenance research into colonial collections have been digitalised, greatly facilitating the research.
+As digital databases are constantly being supplemented it may be worth repeating a previously unsuccessful query at a later date.

-- Mooren, Jona, Klaas Stutje.
-Clues Research into Provenance History and Significance of Cultural Objects and Collections Acquired in Colonial Situations (Amsterdam: Rijksmuseum, 2022).
+- Mooren, Jona, Stutje, Klaas.
+Clues; Research into provenance history and significance of cultural objects and collections acquired in colonial situations (Amsterdam: Rijksmuseum, 2022).

-- Yeide, Nancy, Konstantin Akinsha and Amy L. Walsh, AAM Guide to Provenance Research (Washington D.C.
+- Yeide, Nancy, Akinsha, Konstantin and Walsh, Amy L., AAM Guide to Provenance Research (Washington D.C.
 2001).

 - Lang, Sabine (ed.), Guidelines for German Museums.
 Care of Collections from Colonial Contexts_.
 2nd Edition (German Museums Association, 2019).